spectrocloud/librarium/docs/docs-content/glossary-all.md

 also provides end-to-end management of these clusters through operations such as scaling, upgrades, reconfiguration, etc.

-## Edge Management Console
+## Local UI

-Edge Management Console (EMC) is a browser-based tool that allows you to manage your Edge host and perform tasks such as creating local clusters, upload content bundles, and configure network settings.
-EMC is a Tech Preview feature and should not be used in production workloads.
+Local UI is a browser-based tool that allows you to manage your Edge host and perform tasks such as creating local clusters, upload content bundles, and configure network settings.
+Local UI is a Tech Preview feature and should not be used in production workloads.

 ## Helm Charts